9ins/TCPProxy/README.md

 ## Structure
 ---
 ![structure_image](./image/tcpproxy-structure.png)
 TCPProxy is run on JVM.
-It consist of proxy Main Frame, Thread Pool, Sessions for services and configuration YAML config file.
+It consist of proxy main frame, thread pool, sessions for services and configuration YAML config file.
-The Main Frame part perform to manage Each Sessions and Configuration.
-A Session charged to interact between clients and remotes(servers) is worked with a specified mode of session. e.g. STAND_ALONE, HIGI_AVAILABLE_FAIL_OVER, HIGI_AVAILABLE_FAIL_BACK, LOAD_BALANCE_ROUND_ROBIN, LOAD_BALANCE_SEPARATE_RATIO.
-Each Sessions have a Thread Pool to process client's requests which is needed to interct with remotes(or servers).
+The main frame part performs to manage each Sessions and configuration.
+A session be charged to interact between clients and remotes(servers) is worked with a session mode specified in config.yml. e.g. STAND_ALONE, HIGI_AVAILABLE_FAIL_OVER, HIGI_AVAILABLE_FAIL_BACK, LOAD_BALANCE_ROUND_ROBIN, LOAD_BALANCE_SEPARATE_RATIO.
+Each sessions have a thread pool to process client's requests which is needed to interct with remotes(or servers).
-Actual transporting is processed at Channel in Session, Also it is worked as a thread with two way as send and receive Channel.
+Actual transporting is processed at a channel in Session, Also it is worked as a thread with two way as send and receive channel.